rioki/yt-consent.js/README.md

 answer ask your favorite lawyer or wait for a nicely worded cease and desist letter.

+### Thumbnail Fallback

+Older videos may have different thumbnails, such as jpg.
+You can override the thumbnail with data-thumbnail argument, like so:

+    <div class="yt-embed" data-video="JrQ0qMRZ_1Q" data-thumbnail="https://i.ytimg.com/vi/JrQ0qMRZ_1Q/sddefault.jpg"></div>

 ### Consent Text

 You can change the consent text for embedded videos, by setting consentText